 By definition, an impurity is something that ruins the uncontaminated nature of something.
 There are good impurities and bad impurities.
 An example of a good impurity is adding lemons and sugar to water to make lemonade.
 On the other hand, the nitrosamine impurities found in high blood pressure medication are unwanted.

 Generally, nitrosamine compounds are chemical compounds from the nitroso group bonded to an amine.
 Most of these compounds are carcinogenic.

 The manufacture of cosmetics, pesticides and most products made from rubber often include nitrosamine as an ingredient.
 Nitrosamines can form unintentionally.
-For example, when nitrosamines occur in food, it is typically from high temperatures such as frying, that enhance the formation of nitrosamines.
+For example, when nitrosamines occur in food, it is typically from high temperatures such as frying, which enhances the formation of nitrosamines.
 Nitrosamines occur in beer, fish, meat and cheese products, as well as tobacco products.

-N-Nitrodoimethylamine is a human carcinogen that hypertension drug valsartan unintentionally contains.
-The organic chemical forms in both industrial and natural process.
+N-Nitrodoimethylamine is a human carcinogen that the hypertension drug valsartan unintentionally contains.
+The organic chemical forms in both industrial and natural processes.
 In fact, the chemical is an ingredient in liquid rocket fuel, softeners, lubricants, and several other products.
 The unintentional creation of NDMA can occur through specific chemical reactions.
-It is often the byproduct from pesticide and tire manufacturing, as well as fish processing.
+It is often the byproduct of pesticide and tire manufacturing, as well as fish processing.